- Office of Graduate Studies

 |Summer 2021||July 9, 2021||July 30, 2021|

-- Settle on a thesis topic with the guidance of your department, and obtain Thesis Committee approval.
+- Settle on a thesis or project topic with the guidance of your department, and obtain Thesis Committee approval (if necessary).

 - If required, get Institutional Review Board (IRB) approval.
 Approval of research protocol by the IRB is mandatory if research with human subjects is involved.
 This review is necessary to determine whether human subjects will be at risk and to protect their rights and welfare.
 IRB approval must be obtained before research commences.